John Hussman: Investing

 In the mid-1980s, Hussman worked as an options mathematician for Peters & Company at the Chicago Board of Trade, and in 1988 founded his investment company, now known as Hussman Strategic Advisors.
 After spending much of the early-1990s as a "lonely raging bull", he became increasingly bearish in the late-1990's.
-He successfully anticipated the collapse of dot-com bubble, as well as the 2008–09 global financial crisis, then reversed his view about valuations after the market collapse in late-2008, declaring “U.S. stocks are now undervalued”.
+He successfully anticipated the collapse of dot-com bubble, as well as the 2008 financial crisis, then reversed his view about valuations after the market collapse in late-2008, declaring “U.S. stocks are now undervalued”.

 By September 2010, Hussman managed US$6.7 billion.
 However, between 2013 and 2017, he became increasingly bearish, asserting that the "quantitative easing" ("QE") and zero interest rate policies of the Federal Reserve had contributed to a “hypervalued market”, Hussman's investment performance suffered as a result, and he was labeled a “permabear”.
 His performance during this period sharply lagged the S&P 500, in contrast to the years prior to 2013.
 By late-2017, assets under management had declined to US$1 billion.
-Hussman has regularly commented on his error during that period, tracing it to his insistence on stress-testing his methods against Depression-era data following the global financial crisis, which led him to emphasize the importance of “overvalued, overbought, overbullish” conditions that had historically been reliable indications of market tops.
-In late-2017, he gave up noting "Evidently, once interest rates hit zero, so did the collective IQ of Wall Street".
+Hussman has regularly commented on his error during that period, tracing it to his insistence on stress-testing his methods against Depression-era data following the 2008 financial crisis, which led him to emphasize the importance of “overvalued, overbought, overbullish” conditions that had historically been reliable indications of market tops.
+In late-2017, he gave up, saying "Evidently, once interest rates hit zero, so did the collective IQ of Wall Street".

 Hussman is known for a strongly quantitative approach to macro-investing and publishes a regular market comment freely available on his website, that updates his projections of 10-12 year returns for the S&P 500, which remained below 0% from 2015 until early-2020, when the market plunged in response to the COVID-19 pandemic.
 In July 2017, Hussman said that markets were "at the most offensive level of overvaluation in history" — beyond even 1929 and 2000".
 In June 2018, he projected a market decline in excess of 64% (two-thirds) by the trough of the market cycle.
 He reiterated that projection of a two-thirds market loss in November 2020, after a rebound in the S&P 500 back to its pre-pandemic highs.

+As he did in 2000, at the peak of the technology bubble [ Hussman Investment Research & Insight, October 3, 2000 ] and in 2007, before the 2008 financial crisis [ Market Internals Go Negative, July 30, 2007 ], Hussman regularly emphasizes that his statements about valuations are not near-term forecasts, and that bubbles can only occur when investors ignore overvaluation for years.
+In practice, he says, “In addition to valuations, which inform us about long-term returns and full-cycle risks, we consider the uniformity or divergence of market internals, to infer whether investors are inclined toward speculation or toward risk-aversion.”
+Hussman argues that the worst market losses occur when both are unfavorable, opening a “trap door.”.